 TBR Dream Marathon is a beginner’s marathon, but we also want to instill the value of discipline and commitment in training for a marathon and respecting the 42k distance.
 We believe that any runner who follows our Training Programs will be able to finish the marathon well within our generous cut-off time.

 BULL SESSIONS & BULL CIRCLES: The organizer encourages all participants to join the Bull Sessions and Bull Circles.
 Attendance is free of charge.
 Guests are welcome to attend.
 Date and venues are subject to change.
 The organizer will confirm the date and venue at least 3 days prior to event.

-RUNNER CANCELLATION POLICY: If the runner does not eventually participate in the race, for any reason whatsoever, the organizer will not allow refunds.
-Registration fee is NON-REFUNDABLE and NON-TRANSFERABLE.
+RUNNER CANCELLATION POLICY: If the runner does not eventually participate in the race, for any reason whatsoever, the organizer will not allow refunds or deferments.
+The registration fee is NON-REFUNDABLE, NON-TRANSFERABLE.